-We are now accepting applications for fall 2023 admission.
+The application for fall 2024 admissions will open August 1, 2023.
 The priority deadline for submitting an application is November 1st.
 The final deadline is December 1st.
 These deadlines apply to both domestic and international applicants.

 College of Social Work Admission Requirements

 The PhD Program is designed for students who have earned a Master’s degree from an accredited school of social work and have post-master’s social work/social welfare practice experience.
 Applicants who do not meet these requirements will need to achieve equivalent credentials as specified by the PhD Admission Committee.

 The Application Process

 - Submit your application by completing the following at the Graduate School’s web site: